Towards Label-free Scene Understanding by Vision Foundation Models: Experiments

 \paragraph{Effect of Latent Space Consistency Regularization.} We utilize two main features to evaluate the latent space consistency regularization: the \textbf{CLIP} feature and the \textbf{CLIP+SAM} feature.
 In addition, we have experimented without any Latent Space Regularization (\textbf{None}).
 Results demonstrate that our full method incorporating the SAM feature performs best.
 On the other hand, we have observed that the CLIP feature alone is less effective in our task, primarily because the feature space it provides is not specifically designed for segmentation purposes.

-\paragraph{Effect of Prediction Consistency Regularization.} We conducted three configurations to examine the effects of prediction consistency regularization: 1) \textbf{w/o CT}: In this experiment, the 2D and 3D networks were not allowed to cross-train each other; 2) \textbf{w/o SCT}: This experiment eliminates both self- and cross-training in 2D and 3D networks.
-Consequently, the pseudo-labels are derived solely from CLIP; and 3) \textbf{w/o CLIP}: This experiment excludes the usage of CLIP's labels during the second training stage.
-The experimental results indicate that cross-training, self-training, and label-switching effectively improve performance.
+\paragraph{Effect of Prediction Consistency Regularization.} We conducted five configurations to examine the effects of prediction consistency regularization: 1) \textbf{w/o CT}: In this experiment, the 2D and 3D networks were not allowed to cross-train each other in the second training stage, \ie, the 2D network's labels were randomly switched between CLIP and 2D prediction.
+Meanwhile, the 3D network's labels were randomly switched between CLIP and 3D prediction; 2) \textbf{w/o SCT}: This experiment eliminates self- and cross-training in 2D and 3D networks, \ie, 2D and 3D network labels are derived solely from CLIP; 3) \textbf{w/o CLIP}: This experiment excludes the usage of CLIP's labels during the second training stage, \ie, both the 2D and 3D network's labels were randomly switched between 2D and 3D prediction; And 4) \textbf{w 2D}, 5) \textbf{w 3D}: we employ either 2D or 3D network prediction to synchrony train 2D and 3D networks, respectively.
+Experiments show that SAM refinement promotes pseudo-label quality.
+Besides, The experimental results indicate that cross-training, self-training, and label-switching effectively improve performance.
 Importantly, we observed that the method fails when CLIP's supervision is absent during the second training stage.
-This failure can be attributed to the tendency of the 2D and 3D networks to "co-corrupt" each other with extremely noisy labels.
+This failure can be attributed to the tendency of the 2D and 3D networks to ``co-corrupt" each other with extremely noisy labels.

 \paragraph{Effect of Images Numbers.} We also show the performance when restricting image numbers to 8, 16, and 32, respectively.
-However, we observe that the performance are comparable.
+However, we observe that the performances are comparable.
 Therefore, for efficient training, we set the image number to 16.